shashwatkhandelwal-debug/veilyx/README.md

 # Overview

-Many apps need to verify user attributes such as **age or identity**.
+Many applications must verify user attributes such as:

+- age
+- state of residence
+- identity validity

-Today this usually requires collecting sensitive documents such as Aadhaar or other government IDs.
+Today this typically requires collecting sensitive identity documents like Aadhaar, PAN, or passports.

 This creates major problems:

-- privacy risks
+- privacy risks and user drop-off
+- large databases of sensitive documents
 - data breach liability
-- regulatory overhead
+- regulatory overhead (DPDP Act compliance)
-- unnecessary storage of personal data

 **Veilyx replaces document sharing with cryptographic proofs.**

-Instead of sending documents, the user’s device generates a **signed proof** confirming a specific attribute (for example `age_above_18`).
-The application receives only the verification result — never the document itself.

-Example:
+The verification happens **locally on the user's device**.
+Only a signed proof is transmitted to the backend.

+Example payload received by your server:

 ```json
 {